wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 * [Matplotlib](https://matplotlib.org) The go-to package for graphics and plotting in Python
 * [SciPy](https://www.scipy.org) A library used for scientific computing and technical computing
 * [Pandas](https://pandas.pydata.org) A package commonly used for working with tabular data as well as time series data
-* [SymPy](https://www.sympy.org/en/index.html) An symbolic algebraic solver engine for Python
+* [SymPy](https://www.sympy.org/en/index.html) A symbolic algebraic solver engine for Python
 * [Scikit-Learn](https://scikit-learn.org/stable/) An open-source set of libraries for regressions, cluster analyses, and similar "machine-learning" activities.
 * [seaborn](https://seaborn.pydata.org) An extension to Matplotlib for graph customization and more fancy graphics (often tied to statistical-type graphs.
 * [openpyxl](https://openpyxl.readthedocs.io/en/stable/) A Python library to read/write Excel 2010 xlsx/xlsm files